Working Full-Time for PEERS-Covered Employers

 - PEERS contributions are withheld from your salary.

 - You earn service under a new membership.

-See the exception to these rules under the Critical Shortage Full-Time Employment Exception.
+See the exception to these rules under Critical Shortage Employment.

 You cannot receive benefits for any month in which you receive service for PEERS-covered employment.
 If you receive a full year of service in a school year, it is necessary for PEERS to recover any benefits paid to you during the entire school year.